-We thank the field technical staff, John Torrrisi, Ryan Presser, and Kent Straley, network systems staff Dave Slater, Gabe Plank and Mark Williams, and data analysts Diane dePolo and Tom Rennie in maintaining the NSL seismic network, software systems, and regional earthquake and phase data database.
+We thank the field technical staff, John Torrrisi, Ryan Presser, and Kent Straley, network systems staff Dave Slater, Gabe Plank and Mark Williams, and data analysts Diane dePolo and Tom Rennie for maintaining the NSL seismic network, software systems, and regional earthquake and phase data database.
 Data collection and network operations support for this study was provided through a Cooperative Agreement with the U.S. Geological Survey for regional seismic network operations and the State of Nevada.

 REFERENCES: